InZidiuZ/LegacyFuel/README.md

 4) Add `start LegacyFuel` to your server config.

 ### Exports
-There are currently two exports available, which should help you control the fuel level for vehicles whenever needed.
+There are currently two (client-sided) exports available, which should help you control the fuel level for vehicles whenever needed.

 ```
 SetFuel(--[[Vehicle--]] vehicle, --[[Int--]] value)